 My vehicle represents a CJ-3B originally procured from the Army, as was a common practice for the Air Force.
 The vehicle would then be painted Strata Blue, but the engine compartment and undersides would remain in semi-gloss OD.
 Many add-on parts would also be in semi-gloss OD such as instruments, seat frames, etc. The dash would have the civilian data plate as well as the military specification plate. -- Art Sesso

-The Cobra Ball RC-135S, outfitted to track ballistic missiles, is one of several versions of the RC-135 electronic reconnaisance aircraft, based on the Boeing C-135 Stratolifter.
-As of 2010, the RC-135 fleet at Offutt is still an important source of strategic and tactical intelligence for the U.S. military.
+The Cobra Ball RC-135S, outfitted to track ballistic missiles, is one of several versions of the RC-135 electronic reconnaissance aircraft, based on the Boeing C-135 Stratolifter.
+As of 2020, the RC-135 fleet at Offutt is still an important source of strategic and tactical intelligence for the U.S. military.
 (Strategic-Air-Command.com)

-Thanks to Art for the photos, and the story of his unique restoration. -- Derek Redmond
+Thanks to Art for the photos, and the story of his unique restoration.
+He sold the Jeep, and as of 2023 it belongs to Taylor Jones. -- Derek Redmond

 See more CJ-3B and M606 Military Jeeps.